Yanisky/url-shortener/README.md

 2. In the root folder of the repository rename `.env.example` to `.env`.

-4. Defaults in .example file are be enough to get you going.
+4. Defaults in .example file are enough to get you going.

 5. In the root folder of the repository, run: